 - Full quantitative analysis: The quantitative analysis includes full data collection and phase identification.

-- Size-Strain analysis: This analysis will determine the average crystallite size.
+- Microstructural analysis: This analysis will determine the average crystallite size and micro strain.